SPECIAL FRIENDSHIPS: THE WATERSHED OF "INNOCENCE"

 I have not seen “UN ENFANT DANS LA FOULE” (“A Child in the Crowd’, France 1976), but it arrived at the very end of that watershed, a WWII tale concerning a French orphan who makes himself very amenable to German officers during the occupation, and then when the Americans drive his former protectors out, strikes up friendships with Uncle Sam with equal solicitude.
 My understanding is that the film does not equivocate about the sexual nature of his services, but nor does it attempt to pass judgment on him or the relationships of convenience he strikes up.
 The central boy is a pragmatist, seeking comfort and security where he may, not a “victim” (except in the sense that all orphans are victims of chance) but a latterday “camp follower”.
 The unwritten history of warfare saw thousands of lads like him trailing after the armies and baggage trains, or enlisting as drummer boys and pages, and don’t deceive yourself that unwritten history doesn’t continue quietly in the wars of today.
 Today it will simply be spun at us in a very different fashion – sex as one of the (male) iniquities of war.

-Paul, the boy in question, is not actually an orphan, but, worse, lives with a grim mother who does not reciprocate his mother in the slightest.
+Paul, the boy in question, is not actually an orphan, but, worse, lives with a grim mother who does not reciprocate his love for her in the slightest.
 [Website footnote]

 Comments of general interest will be collected at Letters to the Editor (some editing may be involved)